 - Health monitoring

-With access to a livestock scale, you can get your horse’s weight quickly!
-But, it’s often easier to estimate your horse’s weight with a tape.
-Here’s how:
+With access to a livestock scale, you can get your horse’s weight quickly – but who has a livestock scale handy!
+It’s often easier to estimate your horse’s weight with a weight tape.

 - For the around the middle measurement, formally known as the heart girth measurement, wrap the tape around your horse’s barrel.
 Go snugly behind both elbows, and end at the highest point of the wither.
 Then slide your tape one inch or so towards the tail.

-This handy tape also measures height (in hands!)
+This handy tape also measures your horse’s height.

 - Now you have a baseline weight!
 It’s a good idea to check your horse’s weight often.
-You may need to adjust diet, exercise routine, or some other aspect of your horse’s lifestyle to keep him at an optimal weight.
-It’s also a good idea to verify with your Veterinarian or Equine Nutritionist, as this is just an estimate.
+You may need to adjust your horse’s diet, exercise routine, or some other aspect of your horse’s lifestyle to keep him at an optimal weight.
+It’s also a good idea to verify with your veterinarian or equine nutritionist, as this is just an estimate.

 For the dangers of an overweight horse, read this prize-worthy piece.

 If you are looking for a weight tape, you can grab one here.
 As an Amazon Associate, I earn from qualifying purchases, and this is ZIPPO extra charge to you!
 I thank you for your support!